asibarr2/ros-pca9685-jetXavNX/README.md

 **You must activate the motor first in order to drive, you will hear a beep when you run the duty cycle correctly*

+**I am still figuring out how to drive the vehicle backwards, if you have any updates or issues.
+Feel free to post in issues or contact me on Discord @RinzlerLegacy in the Donkey Car Channel: https://discord.com/invite/PN6kFeA**

 #### Channel 1 (Steering) :

 | Duty Cycle | Action |